i-love-flamingo/flamingo/docs/dependency-injection.md

 By default it is advised to not use Singletons whenever possible, and rather use immutable objects you inject whenever you need them.

+### dingo.ChildSingleton

+The ChildSingleton is just another Singleton (actually of the same type), but dingo will create a new one for every derived child injector.

+This allows frameworks like Flamingo to distinguish at a root level between singleton scopes, e.g. for multi-page setups where we need a wide scope for routers.

+Since ChildSingleton is very similar to Singleton you should only use it with care.

 ## AsEagerSingleton